 If your organization has standardized on a particular servicing baseline of Visual Studio 2019, we recommended staying current with the latest servicing release of that supported baseline.
 The minor versions that have been declared as supported servicing baselines for Visual Studio 2019 are: 16.0.
 Refer to our support policy for additional information.

 The table below lists the release details for Visual Studio 2019.

-The recommended release to install is the latest release of the latest minor version, which is listed at the top of the table.
+The only supported releases are the latest release of the Visual Studio 2019 supported baselines (which have been declared as 16.0 and 16.4) or the latest release of the latest minor version.
+The recommended release to install is the latest release of the product, which is listed at the top of the table.